-I mean…if you’re in Belgium, getting fries in an absolute must.
-This place in the old city is a great spot to grab fries with sauce or a number of other fried meats and things during a day of exploring!
+I mean…if you’re in Belgium, getting fries is an absolute must.
+This place is in the old city and is a great spot to grab fries with sauce or a number of other fried meats and things during a day of exploring!
 We loved the curry sauce with our fries.

 Hours: Monday-Saturday 11 am-4 pm.
 Sunday 11 am-12 am.